jmtblei/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model is an object that represents the html elements of a webpage.
+We can change content and styling with it.

 2. What is an event?
+An event is an interaction or cue that we listen for, and then a response that fires when triggered.

 3. What is an event listener?
+An event listener tracks an event that happens in the DOM

 4. Why would we convert a NodeList into an Array?
+We convert NodeList to arrays so we can use array-like methods to iterate over.

 5. What is a component?
+Components are reusable parts of code

 ### Git Set up